ashrafali46/inventory-manager/README.md

 ## Scope

 Control and monitor a company's inventory using dashboards designed with Vue.js.
-A web API serves as the back end request via .Net Core.
+A web API using ASP.Net Core serves as the back-end requests to the client.

 ## Features

 - Add, edit, and delete inventory queries.
 - Search for products as inventory.
-- Create invoices, bill of ladings for customers.
+- Create invoices or bill of ladings for customers.
 - Integrated testing with Xunit for the back end Api
 - End to end (E2E) testing using Jasmin for the front end client